 Redis Lists holds collections of string elements sorted according to their order of insertion.
 Push or pop items from both ends, trim based on offsets, read individual or multiple items, or find or remove items by value and position.
 You can also make blocking calls for asynchronous message transfers.

-Similar to documents in a document store or rows in a relational database, the Redis Hashes structure stores a set of field-value pairs.
-It provides the ability to add, fetch, or remove individual items and fetch the entire hash, or use one or more fields in the hash as a counter.
+A Redis hash is a data type that represents a mapping between a string field and a string value.
+Redis Hashes structure stores a set of field-value pairs designed not to take up much space, making them ideal for representing data objects.
+It provides the ability to add, fetch, or remove individual items, fetch the entire hash, or use one or more fields in the hash as a counter.

 Redis Bitmaps is a compact data structure to store binary logic and states.
 It provides commands to fetch and set a bit value at a given position, and perform AND, OR, XOR, and NOT operations between multiple bitmap keys.